Hyperunison/platform_documentation/README.md

 97854	SAMN29981292	DMSO_Rep2	reverse
 97855	SAMN29981293	DMSO_Rep3	reverse

+Once you've made the above edits, you need to either select or create a folder for the outputs of this analysis pipeline.
+You can do this by selecting an existing folder from the dropdown menu or by creating a new folder.
+For this demonstration, we select the 'GSE209801_rsem_start_GRCh38_test' option.
+After that we press the green Start pipelne button.

+Progress of the pipeline run can be monitored on the page that opens.
+It will take a couple of hours for the RNA-Seq pipeline run to complete.

+!!!
+Note: Add more information here on trouble shooting and explanations of the various tabs. !!!

 ### Perform downstream processing to create the downstream differential gene expression analysis and visualization of results